ebruchez/ebruchez.github.io/pages/typewriter-bucket-list.md

 *Credit: [National Museum of American History](https://americanhistory.si.edu/collections/search/object/nmah_904253?fbclid=IwAR02VU29QBYN5V7w2-Z0fcxLodE5XzPoDFhsFpXcw-2eqcN21Ns-3nRcbDo)*

-## VariTyper Model 160/660/720/1010/1030
+## VariTyper Model 660/1010/1030

-I own a [small collection of Varityper-branded machines](/pages/typewriter-collection-varityper/), including some 1930s and 1940s models, and a beautiful Model 610F from the late 1950s or early 1960s.
-I'd love to find some of the missing models, such as the Model 660 or 1010, shown below, as well as models 160 and 720.
+I own a [collection of Varityper-branded machines](/pages/typewriter-collection-varityper/), including some 1930s and 1940s models, and a beautiful Model 610F from the late 1950s or early 1960s.
+I'd love to find some of the missing models, such as the Model 660 or 1010, shown below.
+Model 1010 is an improvement over model 720, and features a power keyboard.

-I have seen a few 1010 for sale, but in places too far for me, and proper shipping is a challenge.
+I have seen a few 1010 for sale, but in places too far for me, and shipping is a challenge.
 I think that the 1030 is a European model of the 1010.
-I am not sure that it was ever sold in the US.
+I know that a pair of these machines were unfortunately scrapped not long ago in the UK!

 I am also interested in completing my collection of Varityper shuttles (or fonts).
 Those are sometimes sold as "Hammond" shuttles, but they are typically not compatible with Hammond typewriters.
 They have a gray metal look, unlike the original black Hammond shuttles.